hibernatus-hacker/deepwalker/README.md

 # deepwalker

-This is a simple tool that runs an LLM on a directory of files using a specified system prompt.
+This is a simple tool that runs an LLM on a directory of files using a specified system prompts.

-By configuring the system prompt and file extension it's possible to generate a report collating the LLM results.

-By providing different system prompts this is a flexible tool useful for a wide range of usecases including summarization.
+This is a flexible tool useful for a wide range of usecases including summarization.

 Requires a [replicate.com](https://replicate.com) account.